Mack1912/Just-For-Fun/README.md

 2. The Spring Boot Maven plugin we included above has a run goal which can be used to quickly compile and run your application.
 So, you can do     $mvn spring-boot:run
 3. to run as a package:  $mvn package $java -jar target/myproject-0.0.1-SNAPSHOT.jar

+Could not find the page (404 error):
+1. tried adding @SpringBootApplication in the App class - Did not work
+2. tried doing several things but now tired.
+Could not get this thing to work!!!!!!!